-If the Respondent operates or has operated a juvenile justice residential commitment program within the past year from the date of ITN issuance, that Respondent shall complete Parts I and III and list all programs.
+If the Respondent operates, or has operated, a juvenile justice residential commitment program in the state of Florida within the past year from the date of ITN issuance, that Respondent shall complete Parts I and III.
 Only scores from Parts I and III shall be considered for these Respondents.
+All other Respondents shall provide the information requested in Parts II and III.
+Only scores from Part II and III shall be considered for these Respondents.

 To complete Part I of Attachment D, the Respondent shall list all juvenile justice residential commitment program information requested for each category.
 This information will be verified by the Department.
 Any inaccurate or omitted information in Part I of Attachment D will be corrected by the Department.